zotonic/zotonic/doc/ref/actions/action_dialog_media_upload.rst

 .. include:: meta-dialog_media_upload.rst

+Shows the admin dialog for uploading a media item.
+See :ref:`manual-media`.

-.. todo:: Not yet documented.
+.. todo:: Extend documentation